 In episode #24 of the Honeymooners, "Please leave the premises", Ralph and Norton hold a rent strike and are on the verge of being evicted.
 Ralph, Norton and Alice sit down to a dinner, consisting of what remains in the Cramden's refrigerator.
 (They cannot leave the apartment or they will be slapped with eviction notices.)
-Norton objects to the paucity of fare served - only one stalk of celery, and complains.
+Norton objects to the paucity of fare served - only one stalk of celery - and complains.
 Ralph entreats him to imagine that he is dining at a fine resturant.
 Norton decieves himself that he is consuming a steak dinner, mentioning that the steak is topped with "mushroom gravy" and "fried onions".
-Ralph unintentionally bumps Norton's arm, triggering the classic comment: "You spilled all the gravy!"
+Ralph unintentionally bumps Norton's arm, eliciting the classic comment: "You spilled all the gravy!"

 Fire up a charcoal grill.
 Pile the briquets up as closely to the bottom of the grate as possible.
 Allow the briquets to become partially ashy.

 When the onions are caramelized, remove them.
 Melt 2 Tbl butter, add the mushrooms and salt and pepper.
-When the mushrooms pick up color and loose most of their moisture, they are finished.
+When the mushrooms pick up color and lose most of their moisture, they are finished.
 Keep the onions and mushrooms warm.

 Place the grate on the grill.
-Shoot a hair dryer at the briquets to ratchet up the heat-level to an extreme hotness.
+Shoot a hair dryer at the briquets to ratchet up the heat-level to an extreme level of hotness.
 When the grate glows red and the coals glow greenish-white, the temperature is perfect.

-Grill the steak on the near-atomic blast radiating from the briquets.
+Grill the steak on the near-atomic blast, radiating from the briquets.
 Cook until it is rare to medium-rare.
 It should take no more than one turn for this to obtain.
 If flames shoot out of the grill because of the steak's fat detonating on the coals, use a long-handled pair of tongs to redirect the rendered fat from the steak, downwards, by tilting the steak.

 Remove the sizzling steak to a large platter.
 Salt and pepper it down.
 Scatter the warm onions overtop.